jackyzha0/quartz/content/posts/medium/2017-05-02_A-Look-at-the-TokenCard-ICO-Investor-Distribution-cddeb6f534f9.md

 I used my [python bindings to Etherscan.io API](https://etherscan.io/apis#misc), together with Pandas DataFrames, [plotly](https://medium.com/u/5fdd6522cd45)’s API, and [Project Jupyter](https://medium.com/u/9cdd90635810) notebooks to create this information.

-I’ll send you the notebook upon request.
+~~I’ll send you the notebook upon request.~~
+The notebook is located with the rest of the #ico-analysis article notebooks in [Github](https://gitub.com/corpetty/ICO_analysis).

 I looked at the ICO address given above, and pulled all external transactions using into a Pandas Dataframe.
 These transactions can be viewed online if you click the Etherscan.io link provided above.